-B. Structure
+3.2 Structure

 The Board shall consist of at least seven (7) but no more than thirteen (13) directors.
-The overall composition of the Board shall have a balanced representation of interests, including directors from a full spectrum of stakeholder sectors as outlined in section II.B of these terms of reference, and from both large and small organizations.
+The overall composition of the Board shall have a balanced representation from both large and small organizations.

-C. Appointment Process
+3.3 Appointment Process

-The directors shall be elected and/or reappointed at a regular annual meeting of the Board, typically in April of each year.
-The Board shall seek consensus on the election or reappointment of any candidate, per section III.E, below.
+The directors shall be elected and/or reappointed at a regular annual meeting of the Board, typically in November of each year.
+The Board shall seek consensus on the election or reappointment of any candidate, per section 3.5, below.
 In cases where consensus cannot be achieved, election or reappointment shall be decided by majority vote.

-D. Term
+3.4 Term

 Directors are elected to a term of three (3) years.
-Each director, including a director elected to fill a vacancy, shall hold office until his or her successor is elected, except as otherwise provided by law.
+Each director, including a director elected to fill a vacancy, shall hold office for a maximum of three (3) terms, or a total of nine (9) years, whichever is longer, except as otherwise provided by law.

-E. Decisions
+3.5 Decisions